Margaret Martonosi

 On September 23, 2019, the National Science Foundation announced that Martonosi had been selected to serve as head of the Directorate for Computer and Information Science and Engineering (CISE) at NSF.
-She started on February 1, 2020.
+She served from February 1, 2020 through December 2023.

 Biography

 Margaret Rose Martonosi was born in Boston, Massachusetts.
 She received a B.S. in Electrical Engineering from Cornell University in 1986.
 She received a M.S. in Electrical Engineering from Stanford University in 1987 and a Ph.D in Electrical Engineering from Stanford University in 1993.

 After a brief post-doc at Stanford, she joined the Department of Electrical Engineering at Princeton University in 1994 as an assistant professor.
-She was promoted to Associate Professor in 2000 and to Professor in 2004.
+She was promoted to associate professor in 2000 and to professor in 2004.
 In 2010 she moved to the Computer Science Department at Princeton University.

 Career

 In the area of power-aware computer architecture, Martonosi is known for her work on the Wattch power modeling infrastructure.
 Among the first architecture-level power modeling tools, Wattch demonstrated that early-stage power modeling tools could be accurate enough to allow computer architects to assess processor power consumption early enough in the design process for power to have a substantive influence on design choices.
 Martonosi's group has also performed research on real-system power measurement, and on power and thermal management.